anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The wisest men follow their own direction.
+Quote: We must not allow ourselves to become like the system we oppose.

-By: Euripides
+By: Desmond Tutu